How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Complete Guide

 Why do my earbuds keep switching to hands-free mode during calls?

 By default, Windows automatically switches into hands-free mode when applications like Zoom, Teams, or Skype are active.
-To block this from happening, make sure you set these applications to use your computer’s built-in microphone and not your earbuds’ microphone.
+To block this from happening, set these applications to use your computer’s built-in microphone and not your earbuds’ microphone.

 Can I use different brands of earbuds simultaneously on Windows?

-Although this is doable technically, Windows is optimized for single audio output.
-Often, using multiple Bluetooth audio devices at the same time creates conflicts and problems with the audio quality.
+Although this is technically possible, Windows is optimized for single audio output.
+Using multiple Bluetooth audio devices at the same time often creates conflicts and audio quality problems.
 It’s recommended to use one pair at a time.

 What should I do if Windows doesn’t detect my earbuds during pairing?

 Make sure your earbuds are in pairing mode and within close range.
-Restart the Bluetooth service via services.msc, update your Bluetooth drivers, and try to pair it once again.
-Some earbuds have special pairing procedures that are often described within the user’s manuals.
+Restart the Bluetooth service via services.msc, update your Bluetooth drivers, and try to pair again.
+Some earbuds have special pairing procedures described in the user manual.

 How often should I update my Bluetooth drivers?

-Check for any Bluetooth driver updates on a monthly basis, or whenever connectivity issues appear.
-Most of the driver updates are included within Windows Update, but most recent versions with bug fixes and compatibility improvements usually reside on manufacturer websites.
+Check for Bluetooth driver updates on a monthly basis, or whenever connectivity issues appear.
+Most driver updates are included within Windows Update, but the most recent versions with bug fixes and compatibility improvements usually reside on manufacturer websites.

 Why does audio lag when using Bluetooth earbuds with Windows?

-Audio lag, also known as latency, is common in Bluetooth connections because of the processing time required by audio codecs.
+Audio lag (latency) is common in Bluetooth connections because of the processing time required by audio codecs.
 You can more easily notice this during video playback.
-Opt for earbuds that boast low-latency codecs like aptX Low Latency, but be aware that compatibility with these codecs can vary with Windows.
+Opt for earbuds that support low-latency codecs like aptX Low Latency, but be aware that codec compatibility can vary with Windows.

 Can other device interference affect my earbud connection?